koto-lang/koto/docs/language/functions_advanced.md

 check!
 15
 ```

-Ellipses can be used to unpack any number of elements at the start or end of a List or Tuple.
+Ellipses can be used to unpack any number of elements at the start or end of a
+list or tuple.

 ```koto
 f = |(..., last)| last * last